dwinston/task-snuggler/README.md

 scheduling](http://seriouspony.com/blog/2013/7/24/your-app-makes-me-fat)
 can hurt the willpower you need to turn your commitments into real habits.
-Therefore, Task Snuggler is built to auto-schedule personal, habitual commitments, so they fit along with your busy schedules.
+Therefore, Task Snuggler is built to auto-schedule personal, habitual commitments, so they fit along with your busy schedule.

 Snuggle your tasks!